pglez82/npm-tutorial/README.md

 ```
 The ^ symbol means that this package will be updated (when available) until there is a major version (in this case until 2.0.0 release).
 Check this [discussion](https://stackoverflow.com/questions/22343224/whats-the-difference-between-tilde-and-caret-in-package-json) for further information.

+We can always update our node_modules directory (or create it if we've just cloned the project) executing `npm install`

+The next part are the scripts.
+This is very important part as it allow us to start the application, build a release version, etc.
 ```
   "scripts": {
     "start": "react-scripts start",